 What are my care options?

-When you need immediate care, you may have more options than you realize—ones that could save you time and money.
-So, before you spend hours waiting in the ER or end up with an unexpected bill, consider the alternatives that could save you up to $1,9001.
+When you need immediate care, you may have more options than you realize — ones that may save you time and money.
+So, before you spend hours waiting in the ER or maybe end up with an unexpected bill, consider the alternatives that could save you up to $2,0001.

 Good for: cough, fever, pink eye, urinary tract infection, muscle strain or sprain.

 Get care for patients of all ages 24/7.
-You can talk – by phone3 or video – with a doctor who can diagnose common medical conditions and even prescribe medications4 if needed.
+You can talk – by phone4 or video – with a doctor who can diagnose common medical conditions and even prescribe medications5 if needed.

 Good for: cold, flu, pinkeye, sinus problems